maridonkers/org.photonsphere/content/post/2023-08-01-migrated-site-to-hugo.md

 # Mobile phone

 Hugo is very lightweight so I can now update my site on my mobile phone.
 First install the [Termux](https://f-droid.org/en/packages/com.termux/) package via <span class="spurious-link" target="F-Droid">*F-Droid*</span>.
-Then you can just run a =termux= shell and install Hugo using =pkg install hugo=.
-Install git via =pkg install git= and clone your repository.
-The =hugo= command compiles your site (see screendump below).
+Then you can just run a `termux` shell and install Hugo using `pkg install hugo`.
+Install git via `pkg install git` and clone your repository.
+The `hugo` command compiles your site (see screendump below).

 ![](/images/HugoAndroidTermux.png)